 - Age: Over time, the metal in the springs will weaken, causing them to snap.
 Regular wear and tear are the primary cause of spring failure.

-- Poor Maintenance: Lack of proper garage door maintenance, such as neglecting to lubricate the springs, can accelerate wear and tear, leading to breakage.
+- Poor Maintenance: Lack of proper maintenance.
+Such as neglecting to lubricate the springs, can accelerate wear and tear, leading to breakage.

 - Misalignment: Springs can become misaligned due to improper installation or other issues, causing them to fail prematurely.

-It’s essential to recognize the signs that your garage door springs need repair or replacement.
+It’s essential to recognize the signs that your springs need repair or replacement.
 Here are some key indicators:

 - Door Is Heavy to Lift: If your door feels unusually heavy when trying to open or close it, it may be due to a broken spring.